top of page

 Long before television was ever imagined storytellers and bards, prophets and poets were called upon to tell their visions and, through a live encounter, provide images that could direct, entertain, provoke, heal and reconcile the communities in which they worked.
 As a storyteller any story that you craft will in turn craft you to be a fit instrument for its telling.
 We are, in fact, made of stories, some of which serve our individual and collective endeavours, others binding us to outmoded images.
 Imagination, therefore, will be our key to the invisible realm from which all stories and everything new and possible can be born.
 Coupled with clear intention, this essential human faculty will help us connect to those creative forces which are ever available to us.
 The future is shaped, for good or ill, by the stories we believe and follow.

 When an old story cracks and falls apart we know a new one is emerging.
-The story of our time calls for heightened awareness of themes such as the relationship between outer world and inner experience, and the dynamics between the feminine and masculine principles.
+The story of our time calls for heightened awareness.
 ‘Listen to life’s movement’, it says... 'where it wants to flow, then risk following its currents'.
 The oral tradition is humming with fine and foolish wisdoms, and we invite you to join our enquiry into how what is sounding there can help the birthing of the new paradigm so much needed in our times.

-As the pace of modern life accelerates, luring us away from the rhythms and patterns of nature, we intend in this course to slow down and attune to the heartbeat of the earth and open our five and twenty senses to the wonder of it.
+As the pace of modern life accelerates, luring us away from the rhythms and patterns of nature, we intend in the various modules of this course to mindfully slow down.
 From this place of presence and connection a new language can arise.
 The art of deep listening is the foundation for the initiation of the storyteller, and as we practice it we will begin to develop ways to ‘speak into action’ the changes we wish for when faced by 21st century challenges.

 In our work we mean to cultivate truthful, mindful and courageous speaking, sharing our passions, questions, vulnerabilities and aspirations.
 Walking this path you will be encouraged to align with your inner strengths and with the quest you brought with you into the world, remembering, of course, to have fun along the way.